ATNoG/rigourous-devprivops-docs/content/development/environment_setup.md

       - '222:22'
 ```

-Then run `docker compose up -d` to start the forgejo container.
+Then run `docker compose up -d` to start the forgejo container in the background.

-After that, from the host, acessing `http://192.168.56.1:8000` will prompt for installation tasks to be done in the browser.
+After that, from the host, acessing `http://192.168.56.1:3000` will prompt for installation tasks to be done in the browser.
 In the end, it's just clicking `Install Forgejo`.

 ## 3 Install DroneCI